FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Enthusiasts note that the gentle fragrance of hinoki interacts beautifully with the natural characteristics of sake, creating an enriched taste experience that many describe as more authentic and enjoyable.

 Using a masu cup's ritualistic and emotional aspects further amplifies the sensory experience.
-The overflow pouring tradition, known as sooji-kobo, symbolizes generosity, abundance, and hospitality, emotionally engaging participants and enhancing the communal joy of sake drinking.
+The overflow pouring tradition known as sooji-kobo, symbolizes generosity, abundance, and hospitality.

 Experts and enthusiasts often describe this experience as uniquely satisfying, connecting the tangible elements of taste and aroma with intangible feelings of goodwill and communal warmth.